emartineznunez/AutoMeKin/docs/results.md

 ### RXNet.barrless

-Barrierless reactions are included in this file (only when MOPAC and g09/g16 are employed).
+Barrierless reactions are included in this file; only when MOPAC and g09/g16 are employed.
 The user must be aware that the channels are those consistent with the values of the keyword neighbors explained above.
 These channels are not considered in the kinetics, but they are plotted in the complete graph indicated below.
 ```
 TS #   DE(kcal/mol)      Reaction path information
 ====   ============      =========================